Your freedom is our business

 It is also important to note that the alleged fraud does not need to have been carried out for someone to be charged with conspiracy to defraud.
 All that is required is proof that someone conspired or planned to defraud someone else.

-Conspiracy to defraud is triable on indictment online, which means that prosecution will automatically take place in Crown Court, as opposed to a Magistrates’ Court.
+Conspiracy to defraud is triable on indictment only, which means that prosecution will automatically take place in Crown Court, as opposed to a Magistrates’ Court.

 What penalties can you face for conspiracy to defraud?